TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 - [**BoardCertificationMerchant_ACH**](/Merchant%20Application%20Gateway/Web%20Methods/Certification%20Methods/ACH/BoardCertificationMerchant_ACH.md)

   - **Description**:  This method will process an ACH merchant application and return a detail success or failure response.
 This method is used during interface testing and certification.
-  - **Input**: Accepts an XML string called a data packet that much conform to the application schema.
-  - **Output**:  Outputs an XML string.

 - [**BoardCertificationLocation_ACH**](/Merchant%20Application%20Gateway/Web%20Methods/Certification%20Methods/ACH/BoardCertificationLocation_ACH.md)
   - **Description**:  This method will process an ACH location application and return a detail success or failure response.
 This method is used during interface testing and certification.